knative/docs/docs/install/Knative-with-Gloo.md

 Gloo can function as a complete replacement for Istio, supporting the full Knative Ingress spec.
 Using Knative with Gloo requires less resource usage and operational overhead than Istio.

-This guide walks you through installing Gloo and Knative using `glooctl`, the Gloo command line.

 > Note: `glooctl` generates a manifest which can be piped to stdout or a file using the `--dry-run` flag.
 Alternatively, Gloo can be installed via its [Helm Chart](https://gloo.solo.io/installation/gateway/kubernetes/#installing-on-kubernetes-with-helm), which will permit fine-grained configuration of installation parameters.